 (3) Either vacuum seal them (I love my FoodSaver for this) or put them in Ziploc bags designed for the freezer.

 Thin-skinned chiles dry very well, varieties such as cayenne or Thai, and look wonderful strung into simple ristras.
 Steer clear of hot peppers with thick flesh, like jalapenos.
-Their flesh is too thick and will mold before drying.
+Their flesh is too thick and may mold before drying.

 It’s important to hang the ristras somewhere quite warm and dry at first.
 If it’s sunny they can even go right out in the full sun.
 Once fully dried they should last a year, or more.